Florida Atlantic Owls men's basketball: 2001–02 season: A-Sun champions

-Coaching carousel (2005–present)
+Coaching carousel (2005–2018)

 Green was fired after the 2004–05 season and the Owls landed former NCAA Coach of the Year and Tar Heel Matt Doherty.
 Doherty led the Owls to a 15–13 record and then left abruptly to become the head coach at Southern Methodist University.

 With the rapid success of the football program, created from scratch just in 2001, the Florida Atlantic sports programs again moved up in level of competition.
 This time, the Owls would move to the Sun Belt Conference, and basketball played its first season of competition in the Sun Belt in the 2006–07 season.
 To replace Doherty, assistant coach and former Kansas Jayhawk star, Rex Walters, was elevated.
 In his first season, Walters' Owls were 16–15 and 10–8 in the Sun Belt.
 The 16–15 marked the first time FAU posted back-to-back winning seasons since the 1989–90 and 1990–91 seasons.
 The 10–8 conference record was only the fourth time the Owls had a winning record in conference play.
 Walters' sophomore season regressed a bit, as FAU finished 15–18.
 After the 2007–08 season completed, Rex Walters accepted the head coaching job at the University of San Francisco, and for the third time in four years, the Owls were searching for a new coach.